ekvit22/neural-search-system-nlp/README.md

 ### Final assessment

-- **The intervention worked.** Iterating from a diagnosed bottleneck to a targeted fix improved the model on every comparable measure, and by a clear margin (≈24% lower loss under a harder objective; ~15% → ~23% top-passage probability).
+- **The intervention worked:** Iterating from a diagnosed bottleneck to a targeted fix improved the model on every comparable measure, and by a clear margin (≈24% lower loss under a harder objective; ~15% → ~23% top-passage probability).
 This is the central result.
-- **The model is now capacity-bound, not data-bound.** Run 2 plateaued exactly as Run 1 did (flat from ~epoch 12).
+- **The model is now capacity-bound, not data-bound:** Run 2 plateaued exactly as Run 1 did (flat from ~epoch 12).
 Having removed the data bottleneck, the new ceiling is the architecture itself — a 4-layer, `d_model=256` encoder.
 Within this architecture, more data or epochs would yield diminishing returns; the next lever would be **model capacity** (deeper / wider) or harder-negative mining.
 This is left as future work rather than pursued, because the project's goal is understanding and justified iteration, not squeezing the last decimal of loss.
-- **Why I stopped at Run 2.** Three reasons agree: the run had converged (no value in more epochs), the diagnosis showed the remaining gap is architectural (out of scope for a tuning change), and the most valuable remaining work is evaluation, not further training.
+- **2 Runs were enough**, because the run had converged (no value in more epochs), the diagnosis showed the remaining gap is architectural (out of scope for a tuning change) and the most valuable remaining work is evaluation, not further training.
-- **The honest limit of this verdict.** Everything above is measured in *validation loss*, an in-batch proxy.
+- **The honest limit of this verdict:** Everything above is measured in validation loss, an in-batch proxy.
 It establishes that training is healthy and that Run 2's embeddings are better than Run 1's, but it does **not** establish real-world retrieval quality.
+The definitive
-The definitive judgement — does the encoder beat TF-IDF / BM25 on Recall@K and MRR over the full corpus — belongs to the evaluation stage, and that comparison is where the model's usefulness is actually decided. `best_model.pt` (Run 2) is the model carried forward to that stage.
+  judgement: does the encoder beat TF-IDF / BM25 on Recall@K and MRR over the full corpus, belongs to the evaluation stage, and that comparison is where the model's usefulness is actually decided. `best_model.pt` (Run 2) is the model carried forward to that stage.

 ## Note on the corpus size

 Run 2 also grows the passage corpus (~488k → ~1.9M passages).
-Absolute Recall@K drops for *any*
+Absolute Recall@K drops for any
-retriever when the corpus grows, simply because there are more distractors — so retrieval numbers should always be compared against baselines (TF-IDF, BM25) evaluated on the *same* corpus, not read as absolute scores.
+retriever when the corpus grows, simply because there are more distractors - so retrieval numbers should always be compared against baselines (TF-IDF, BM25) evaluated on the same corpus, not read as absolute scores.